Visualization enhances Problem Solving in multi-Qubit Systems: Conclusion Outlook

 \section{Conclusion \& Outlook}

-The study shows that the \ac{dcn} visualization is associated with a small increase in performance, a small reduction in \ac{icl} and medium reduction in \ac{ecl} for participants with up to 2 years of experience in quantum physics, while not coinciding with a reduction in \ac{gcl}.
+The study shows that the \ac{dcn} visualization is associated with a small increase in performance, a small reduction in \ac{icl} and a medium reduction in \ac{ecl} for participants with up to two years of experience in quantum physics, while not coinciding with a reduction in \ac{gcl}.
 We found indications that switching often between fixating on \ac{dn} and visualization is associated with a decrease in performance.
 We did not find an influence of \ac{rc} on these effects, which is reason to believe that the test instrument for \ac{rc} needs to be re-evaluated.

-In this study, we investigated the effects of visualization on problem solving while also exploring two connections between problem solving and learning: measurement of cognitive load and tracking of eye movements.
-The measured cognitive load showed that visualization can significantly reduce both the unnecessary cognitive load imposed by the use of purely \ac{dn} as well as the intrinsic difficulty of the questions and, therefore, also of the learning material.
-Tracking eye movements has shown that learners who are new to the field and often transition between \ac{dn} and visualization may have a difficult time understanding the content, although the causation here is unclear.
+We investigated the effects of visualization on solving tasks with the Hadamard gate in multi-qubit systems while also exploring two connections between task solving and learning: measurement of cognitive load and tracking of eye movements.
+The measured cognitive load showed that visualization can significantly reduce both the unnecessary cognitive load imposed by the use of purely \ac{dn} as well as the intrinsic difficulty of the questions and, therefore, also of eventual learning material.
+Tracking eye movements has shown that learners who are new to the field and often transition between \ac{dn} and visualization may experience less benefit from visualization for understanding the content, although the causation here is unclear.
 These transitions could also be an attempt by the learners to better understand the visualization and therefore gain \ac{rc}, hinting towards the absence of such.
-In practice, we conclude with a recommendation to use visualization to ease learning of the mathematical formalism and enhance \ac{qis} education in the context of multi-qubit systems, especially for learners new to the field.
+In practice, we conclude with a recommendation to use visualization and foster \acl{rc} to ease learning of the mathematical formalism and enhance \ac{qis} education in the context of multi-qubit systems, especially for learners new to the field.

 Future studies could venture into the realm of different unitary operations, the measurement process, and identification of (partial) entanglement, with \ac{dcn} or other visualization techniques, using similar study designs.
-In this way, further comparisons of the benefits of different visualizations will be possible, as well as the context- and learner-dependencies of such benefits, resulting in guidelines for educators in the field of \ac{qis} as well as findings that might advance the field of educational research more broadly.
+In this way, further comparisons of the benefits of different visualizations will be possible, as well as the context- and learner-dependencies of such benefits, resulting in guidelines for educators in the field of \ac{qis} as well as findings that may advance the field of educational research.